wess/stim/docs/FAQ.md

 - **Version-controllable**: Clean, readable source code
 - **Debuggable**: Clear logic flow and error checking

-### Is Spark only for Claude Code?
+### Is Stim only for Claude Code?

 Currently yes, but the architecture is extensible.
 Future versions could target other LLM platforms.

-### Do I need to know programming to use Spark?
+### Do I need to know programming to use Stim?

-Basic programming concepts help, but Spark is designed to be approachable:
+Basic programming concepts help, but Stim is designed to be approachable:
 - Variables store data: `name = "John"`
 - Loops repeat actions: `for item in items { ask(item) }`
 - Conditions make decisions: `if (confirm("Ready?")) { ... }`